Table 2-24: Bus Occupant Safety Data

 |Rates per 100 million vehicle-milesb|

-KEY: E = estimates; N = data do not exist; R = revised; U = data are not available.
+KEY: E = estimated; N = data do not exist; R = revised.

 a Bus includes school, transit, and intercity buses.